HoomanMinoosepehr/work_shift/readme.md

 #### Employees:
 Employees are added by the managers or the owner and after signing-in they can see their upcomming shifts for the next 10days.

-#### Admin:
-The web-site need an admin who can create the first and main account for the owner, there is no sign-up page for web-site users and for signing-up they only can call and ask for the service and after payment the admin would create the company's first account.

 ## Different sections: